Just Say No to Metal Mouth

 - Some substances are more prone to decay than others.
 Sugar and carbohydrates are the most prone to decay, so it’s important to eat a healthy, balanced diet and try and avoid sugar as best you can (we’re human, too, so at the very least make sure to rinse with water and brush your teeth after enjoying that sugary snack or soda).

-It’s a dental showdown between the traditions of the past (metal) and the advancements of modern dentistry (tooth colored fillings).
+It’s a dental showdown between the traditions of the past (metal) and the advancements in modern dentistry (tooth colored fillings).

 - Unsightly reminder of dental work every time you open your mouth